TritonVM/triton-vm/specification/src/processor-table.md

 1. The operational stack pointer `osp` is 16.
 1. The operational stack value `osv` is 0.
 1. The RAM value `ramv` is 0.
+1. The running evaluation of relevant clock cycles starts with 1.
+1. The running evaluation of unique clock jump differences starts off having applied one evaluation step with the clock jump difference.
+1. The running product of all clock jump differences starts starts off having accumulated the first factor.

 **Initial Constraints as Polynomials**